akvasan2/MonteCarloPathwaySearch/MCPS/README.md

 About:

-Novel method used to obtain favorable trajectories using data from the exhaustive conformational search protocol while considering slow degrees of freedom (z-coordinate, inclination, azimuthal angle).
+Novel method used to obtain favorable trajectories using data from the exhaustive conformational search protocol while considering slow degrees of freedom.

 These favorable trajectories are identified using Monte Carlo (MC) moves with a limited change in slow coordinates in each MC move.